dimkr/tootik/README.md

                           └───────────────────────────────────────────────┘
 ```

+Sometimes, a received or newly created local [Activity](https://pkg.go.dev/github.com/dimkr/tootik/ap#Activity) is forwarded to the followers of a local user:
-When a remote user replies in a thread started by a local user, the received [Activity](https://pkg.go.dev/github.com/dimkr/tootik/ap#Activity) is inserted into `outbox` and forwarded to all followers of the local user.
+* When a remote user replies in a thread started by a local user, the received [Activity](https://pkg.go.dev/github.com/dimkr/tootik/ap#Activity) is inserted into `outbox` and forwarded to all followers of the local user.
+* When a user creates a new post, edits a post or deletes a post in a local community, the [Activity](https://pkg.go.dev/github.com/dimkr/tootik/ap#Activity) is wrapped with an `Announce` activity that's inserted into `outbox` and forwarded to all community members.

 ```
                                       ┌───────────────┐